 Cooking under pressure enables you to prepare food both quickly and deliciously.
 If used properly, your pressure canner is one of the safest appliances in your kitchen.

-To ensure safe operation, make sure you always observe the following simple rules whenever you use the pressure canner:
+WARNING!
+To ensure safe operation, make sure you always observe the following simple rules whenever you use the pressure canner.
+Failure to do so could result in bodily injury or property damage.

 1. Never overfill the pressure canner.
 The pressure regulator is designed to maintain cooking pressure at a safe level.
-It relieves excess pressure through the vent pipe as it rocks back and forth.
+It relieves excess pressure through the vent pipe as it gently rocks back and forth.
 Many foods tend to expand when cooked.
-If the canner is overfilled, the expansion of food may cause the vent pipe to become blocked or clogged.
+If the canner is overfilled, expansion of food may cause the vent pipe to become blocked.
 If the vent pipe becomes blocked, it cannot relieve excess pressure.

-There are a few foods, such as rice, grains, dry beans and peas, and soups, which expand so much or foam and froth while cooking that the canner should never be filled above the $\frac{1}{2}$ fill line.
-For other foods, never fill the canner above the $\frac{2}{3}$ fill line.
+There are a few foods such as rice, grains, dry beans and peas, and soups which expand so much or foam and froth while cooking that the canner should never be filled above the 1⁄2 fill line.
+For other foods, never fill the canner above the 3⁄4 fill line.

-For your convenience, both the $\frac{2}{3}$ and $\frac{1}{2}$ full levels are marked by indentations on the side of the pressure canner body (Fig. Q).
-The top marking indicates the $\frac{2}{3}$ full level and the middle marking the $\frac{1}{2}$ full level.
+For your convenience, both the 1⁄2 and 1⁄2 full levels are marked by indentations on the side of the pressure canner body (Fig. M).
+The top marking indicates the 1⁄3 full level and the middle marking the 1⁄2 full level.
 (The lowest marking is the 3-quart water level marking used for pressure canning.)
 In addition, in each section of the recipes you will find instructions on the maximum fill level for each type of food.